Load Testing Types and Simulations

-The sample script below showcases the very technical nature of those scripts.
+The sample script below highlights the very technical nature of those scripts.
 If a technical attribute of your application changes, you must rewrite the whole script, which is easier said than done.

 //sample protocol level script